NicholasTD07/nanoc-blog-site/content/posts/2016-01-25-new-blog-site-with-nanoc.md

 ### Add a Rule for Markdown Files

-> The Rules file is used to describe the processing rules for items and layouts.
+> The `Rules` file is used to describe the processing rules for items and layouts.

-This is the file that needs to be modified in order to tell Nanoc to use the redcarpet filter, which is provided by Nanoc.
+The `Rules` file needs to be modified in order to tell Nanoc to use the redcarpet filter, which is provided by Nanoc.

 ```ruby